• Skip to primary navigation

 2 pounds / 900 grams fresh mussels

-• Cover the pan with a lid, turn the heat down to a simmer and let the mussels steam for about 5 minutes until they are all opened.
+• Cover the pan with a lid, turn the heat to simmer and let the mussels steam in the sauce for about 5 minutes until they have opened.
+Discard any mussels that are still closed.

-• Reserve 12 mussels in their shells (6 per person) and remove the remaining mussel meat from the shells.
-Place the mussel meal in the sauce that has been left in the pan.
+• Reserve 12 mussels in their shells (or 6 per person) and remove the mussel meat from the remaining shells.

 4 tablespoons single cream

-• Stir in the drained pasta, then garnish with chopped parsley and the reserved mussels and serve.
+• Stir in the drained pasta, then garnish with chopped parsley and the reserved mussels in their shells.
+Serve hot.

 Freshly chopped parsley